duju211/project/README.md

 Before we apply this function multiple times, we first introduce ourselves with the `polite::bow` function.
 After that we apply the above function to each edition.
-By doing this we automatically apply to the scraping restriction defined in `robots.txt`.
+By doing this we automatically apply to the scraping restrictions defined in `robots.txt`.

     stages_overview_raw <- function(cycling_stats_url, so_paths, stages_urls_css) {
       session_bow <- bow(cycling_stats_url)